admob-google/admob-cordova/plugin/README.md

 ====================
 Google AdMob plugin for Cordova, Phonegap and Intel XDK ,support ios and android,support admob v1 and admob v2 ,Monetize your html5 app with one javascript line.api is easy to use.<br/>
 admob phonegap plugin(admob cordova plugin) is built base on
 - phonegap 3.4 or cordova 5.0
 - admob ios sdk 6.12.0
 - admob google play service 4.5
 - project home:https://github.com/admob-google/admob-cordova<br/>
+- project can been used with no limit

 ### 1.install admob phonegap plugin
+install with npm

+	npm install admob
+	cordova plugin add admob

 use the cordova command<br/>
 download the plugin ,then install with local location